Dimencia/DU-Orbital-Hud/README.md

 1. If you have a Databank installed on your vehicle you may save your parameters using the `Option 7` key (normally mapped to `ALT-7`).
 Saved parameters will be restored any time you upgrade the HUD to a new version.

 At this point you should be ready to fly!

+## Optional - ProgrammingBoard HUD Support
+You may attach a Programming Board to a ship with a databank and use it to allow your passengers to view autopilot information, or use it for Autopilot in a Cockpit (required for Cockpit)
+This also serves as a solution to the glitch where framerates become very low if pressing Tab and clicking anything - you can disable/re-enable the programming board to reset the framerate without leaving the seat
+1. Ensure you have a databank and Programming Board on your ship
+1. If you've used the same databank with very old versions of the Autopilot, you may need to pick up and place it again to ensure it is cleared
+1. Link the databank to the Programming Board
+1. Open **`ProgrammingBoardHUDSupport.json`** above.
+Copy the entire contents (easiest if you click RAW in the top right)
+1. In-game, right click the programming board and go to *Advanced -> Paste Lua Configuration From Clipboard*

+That's it, activate the Programming Board to see the HUD.
+This HUD will only update when in a seat containing autopilot.
+The HUD will update at a very slow rate for passengers and other players due to server issues, but should be sufficient to give data and they can easily turn it off

 > NOTE: You may manually connect doors or forcefields to the seat and it will remember them each time you configure it, and automatically open them when exiting the seat and close them when entering.
 When connecting doors/forcefields, ensure they are shut when linking to seat first tiem.
 If the ship contains a databank, it will be connected to the seat for use with storing variables (but it will never truly clear a databank, so you can use the databank for other things as well).
 If the seat has a connect button, it will be pressed when exiting the seat.
 Fuel tanks are not automatically slotted but you still get fuel status.
 They can be manually slotted if desired.